jackey8616/jackey8616.github.io/source/_posts/AI/logistic-regression-and-its-math.md

 </script>

 With single feature, the chart will look like above;
-This is the average cross entropy loss when putting different $w$ into linear algebra.
+This is the average cross entropy loss when putting different $w$ into linear expression.
-Basically finding $w$ is exact the same process like training.
+The process of finding $w$ is exactly the same as the training process.

-In order to find the best $w$ letting us get the lowest error, we will gradually use differentiation to find the slope to do so.
+In order to find the best $w$ that yields the lowest error, we will gradually use differentiation to find the slope to do so.
 {% post_link AI/linear-regression-and-its-math#gradient-descent '>> [Why using differentiation?] <<' %}

 ### Expands the Loss Function